-More than 22 million people have HSAs, but millions more are barred from establishing such accounts because of federal rules.112 Today, very few policies offered in the individual market can be integrated with HSAs.
-Patients can establish and contribute to HSAs only if their insurance policies meet certain other criteria in addition to having the federally stipulated high deductible.113 These criteria restrict plans from covering most services or treatments before the deductible.114 For example, a patient can't have an HSA if his or her policy provides a separate deductible for prescription medicines or covers a few physician visits below the deductible.
+More than 22 million people have HSAs, but millions more are barred from establishing such accounts because of federal rules.
+113 Today, very few policies offered in the individual market can be integrated with HSAs.
+Patients can establish and contribute to HSAs only if their insurance policies meet certain other criteria in addition to having the federally stipulated high deductible.114 These criteria restrict plans from covering most services or treatments before the deductible.
+115 For example, a patient can't have an HSA if his or her policy provides a separate deductible for prescription medicines or covers a few physician visits below the deductible.
 Patients also can't use an HSA for coverage of arrangements such as DPC and health sharing ministries.
-Further, current law restricts seniors' ability to have private coverage with an HSA after they turn 65.115
+Further, current law restricts seniors' ability to have private coverage with an HSA after they turn 65.116 range of medical services, as well as premiums.
+To provide the added flexibility, Congress should stipulate that any plan with an actuarial value of 80 percent or less would be HSA-compatible, regardless of how the policy structures its cost sharing.117